wso2/docs-is/en/docs/setup/migrating-what-has-changed.md

 1. Remove any CORS configurations defined in the `<IS_HOME>/repository/resources/conf/tomcat/web.xml` file.
 To do this, remove the whole tag under the filter class named `com.thetransactioncompany.cors.CORSFilter`.

 2. In order to complete the CORS migration, any CORS configurations defined at the `web.xml` file should be reconfigured in the `deployment.toml` file.
-The following table shows how the old configurations in the `web.xml.j2` file are mapped to the new ones in the `deployment.toml` file.
+The following table shows how the old configurations in the `web.xml` file are mapped to the new ones in the `deployment.toml` file.

     | Old (xml) configuration | New (toml) configuration |
     |-|-|